prabath/wso2is-repo-explorer/README.md

 ```
 ### Product Updates (Patches)

-Lists the git repo(s), along with all the corresponding updates since IS 5.2.0. ***The product updates are provided via WSO2 Update Manager ([WUM](https://wso2.com/updates/wum)).
+**The product updates are provided via WSO2 Update Manager ([WUM](https://wso2.com/updates/wum)).
 These updates are not open source and provided only to the WSO2 customers and trial users.
-This tool does not provide any updates - but simply uses the publicly available metadata via the WUM tool to generate some useful information.***
+This tool does not provide any updates - but simply uses the publicly available metadata via the WUM tool to generate some useful information.**

+Lists the git repo(s), along with all the corresponding updates since IS 5.2.0.

 ```markdown
 ./rex.sh updates